Fireplace Installation Cost

 The price is standard, and if you're looking for a cheap gas fire, you could find lower-priced open fronts.
 They will usually cost between £250 and £400.

-Living Flame Gas Fire Cost
+Living Flame Gas Fireplace Cost

 An outset living flame gas fire spreads from the hearth wall.
 This type of fire produces a lot of heat since the body of the fire heats up and efficiently converts heat around the room.
 They frequently have a clear glass cover that amplifies warmth and converts cold air into heat, and they can even have a log effect if wanted.